Room Darkening vs Blackout Curtains: What’s the Difference?

 Order Custom Curtains from Spiffy Spools

 We hope you better understand the difference between room darkening curtains and blackout curtains.
-If you’re ready to shop, order custom blackout curtains from Spiffy Spools today.
+If you’re ready to shop. – whether for your home or travelling RV – order blackout custom curtains from Spiffy Spools today.
 With a variety of fabrics and patterns, we make it easy to design window treatments that fit your exact specifications and style.